-When you need a quality boot at a reasonable price, we love the Hi-Tec Skamania.
+We love the Hi-Tec Skamania because it is quality boot at a reasonable price.
 These boots are simple and surprisingly high-performance, which is ideal for hikers on a budget.

 With uppers made from waterproof suede and mesh, the Skamania boots are designed to keep moisture out.
 The mesh allows sweat to evaporate from around your feet, eliminating the dampness that leads to hot spots and blisters.
 At the same time, the suede diverts rain and snow as you walk.

 The Skamania boots come with contoured foot beds that mimic the curves of your feet and add a layer of softness.
 Need extra support?
 The foot beds are removable, so you can swap in your favorite insoles.
 Foam cushioning in the shoe adds extra energy return to help you last longer on the trail.